• Skip to primary navigation

 Add the tempering (tadka)

-• Heat the vegetable oil in a small frypan and add the mustard and cumin seeds.
-When the seeds start popping, add the dried red chillies.
-Pour this spice-infused oil carefully over the kadhi and serve hot with steamed rice.
+• Heat the ghee in a small frypan and add mustard seeds.
+When the seeds start popping, add the curry leaves.
+Pour this spice-infused oil carefully over the kadhi.
+Serve hot with steamed rice.

 Notes